zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 9. Select **Save**.

 10. Next, select the **Settings** tab.
-On the Settings tab, you will need to enter the URL of your API App, starting with `https://`. **NOTE**: You can copy this value from the text edit you have been using to store values throughout this lab.
+On the Settings tab, you will need to enter the URL of your API App, starting with `https://`. **Note**: You can copy this value from the text edit you have been using to store values throughout this lab.

     ![The settings tab for the PolicyConnect API is displayed, with the API App url entered into the Web Service URL field.](media/apim-policyconnect-api-settings.png "API Settings")